About Dr. Haica Rosenfeld

-Licensed Clinical Psychologist & Certified Eating Disorders Specialist
+Licensed Clinical Psychologist specializing in Eating Disorders and Body Image

 Meet Kuma